 If you’re looking for a more well-rounded card that also earns transferable rewards, then the Chase Sapphire Preferred card might be a better option for you.

-The card earns 5x points per $1 on travel purchased through the Chase travel portal, and 2x points per $1 on all other travel purchases.
-Plus it earns 3x points per $1 on dining, online grocery purchases, and select streaming services, along with 1x point per $1 on all other purchases.
+The card earns 5 points per $1 on travel purchased through the Chase travel portal, and 2x points per $1 on all other travel purchases.
+Additionally, it earns 3 points per $1 on dining, online grocery purchases, and select streaming services, as well as 1 point per $1 on all other purchases.

-While it does have a lower annual fee, it also offers some excellent perks such as various travel protections, an annual $50 hotel statement credit on purchases through the Chase travel portal, a DoorDash DashPass membership (must activate by March 31, 2022), and access to the Chase travel partners.
+While it has an annual fee, it also offers several excellent perks, including various travel protections, an annual $50 hotel statement credit on purchases made through the Chase travel portal, a DoorDash DashPass membership (which must be activated by December 31, 2027), and access to Chase’s travel partners.

 This card makes it easy to earn unlimited points and qualify for the Southwest Companion Pass.